 Valuing vs. Jerk Behaviors: This project seeks to better understand workplace interactions in order to identify specific behaviors which create or undermine the experience of connection and value in the workplace.
 Years of bias awareness and workshops have not eradicated the problem.
 Women often state, and our research confirms, that women don’t feel valued or heard.
 They say that men, managers, or teammates are “bro’s” or “jerks”.
 But what does this mean?
 Behavior creates or undermines connection and value.
 So we focus on understanding which behaviors are experienced as valuing in everyday work and which result in naming the other as a “jerk”.
 Using the data we generate and test interventions and solutions.

 Research: Using the time-tested Contextual Design approach Karen Holtzblatt led volunteer students from the University of Maryland’s HCIM program to conduct 26 field interviews with women and men from 25 to 45 years old working in a wide variety of job and technology industries.
-The interviews were focused on finding observable behaviors that stimulate the feeling of “value” and represent being a “jerk”.
+The interviews were focused on finding observable behaviors that stimulated the feeling of “value” and represented being a “jerk”.
 Interviewees were asked to describe incidents of valuing and jerk behavior that they experienced, witnessed or did over the last month.
 We collected incidents from working meetings, manager and co-worker interactions, and from non-work life contexts.
-The field data will be interpreted to capture key issues and behaviors organized into an affinity diagram to reveal patterns.
+The field data was interpreted to capture key issues and behaviors and was then organized into an affinity diagram to reveal patterns.
 We have now identified 16 key valuing and 16 key jerk behaviors.